lopezdsr/sql-query/sqlref/sql_functions.md

 <li>str - a string expression</li>
 <li>

-pattern - a string expression.
-The pattern is a string which is matched literally, with
+pattern - A string expression.
+The pattern is a string that is matched literally, with
     exception to the following special symbols:

 _ matches any one character in the input (similar to . in posix regular expressions)